bensutherland/ms_oyster_panel/README.md

 ...outputs `top_*.csv` files with the following format, without a header:
 `92947_23_A,0.5`

-### 02.b Additional markers to include
-Custom markers will be included.
-Currently this includes markers that are private alleles for a couple of populations in culture only in British Columbia.
-This will use code adapted from `https://github.com/bensutherland/ms_oyster_popgen`, specifically the following:
-`00_archive/my_cols.csv`
-`01_scripts/private_alleles.r`
-...which have been named the same in the current repo, but updated.

-Running the Rscript will allow you to identify the names of private alleles with high frequency of observation in pops DPB and GUR.
-Outputs:
-`03_marker_selection/per_repunit_private_allele_tally_all_data.csv`
-`03_marker_selection/DPB_selected_PA_mnames.csv`
-`03_marker_selection/GUR_selected_PA_mnames.csv`

 ### 03. Collect the whitelist marker info from VCF ###